-Millions of doses of “acid blocking” proton pump inhibitor drugs are doled out every year, yet most doctors and their patients are completely oblivious to their adverse effects, like increased risk for premature death.
+Millions of doses of “acid blocking” proton pump inhibitor drugs are doled out every year, yet most doctors and their patients are completely oblivious to their unintended, adverse effects, which include increased risk for premature death.

-With cumulative sales of more than $10 billion dollars annually, drugs like Nexium, Prilosec, Prevacid, and others represent a significant chunk of Big Pharma’s profits.
-Despite clinical research that shows an act as simple as drinking more water reduces stomach acid more than these drugs, and with no side effects, Big Pharma’s relationship with the corner doctor’s office often prevents these basic self-help practices from being disseminated.
+Economically, the boost these drugs represent to pharmaceutical companies cannot be overstated.
+With cumulative sales of more than $10 billion dollars annually, drugs like Nexium, Prilosec, Prevacid, and others, represent a significant chunk of Big Pharma’s profits.
+Despite clinical research that shows an act as simple as drinking more water reduces stomach acid more than these drugs, and does so safely with no negative side effects, Big Pharma’s relationship with the corner doctor’s office too often prevents these basic self-help practices from being disseminated.

-PPIs work by raising stomach pH above normal range to inhibit secretion of pepsin, a digestive enzyme that can be irritating to the stomach lining.
-While this action may provide temporary relief, it also blocks secretion of normal, healthy enzymes, impairing the body’s digestive function over the long-term.
+PPIs work by raising stomach pH above normal range to inhibit secretion of pepsin, a digestive enzyme that can be irritating to stomach lining.
+While this action may provide temporary feelings of relief, it effectively blocks secretion of normal, healthy enzymes, impairing the body’s digestive function over the long-term.
 Lack of adequate stomach secretions can also expose us to harmful molds, viruses, and bacteria that may be present in our food.

 Safe Antacid or Smoking Gun?